 - How to avoid the most common mistakes when keeping your feet warm.

 This guide is designed for the someone who wants to get the most possible warmth on a budget.
-Some of this equipment isn't the latest and greatest, but it still works fine for me on cold days and tough runs.
+I will show you how to stay warm while skiing without breaking the bank.
+Some of this equipment isn’t the latest and greatest, but it still works fine for me on cold days and tough runs.

 Most Important Rule: Stay Dry